juanx198522/Sport-Standings-Tracker/README.md

 ![The "Sport Standing Traker dispaly two buttons to choose between Soccer or Motoring".](./assets/Images/Screenshot%20main.png)

 ## Deploying
-Before you runing the App, you need to go to https://cors-anywhere.herokuapp.com/corsdemo and clik on "request temporary access. https://juanx198522.github.io/Sport-Standings-Tracker/#
+Before you running the App, you need to go to https://cors-anywhere.herokuapp.com/corsdemo and clik on "request temporary access. https://juanx198522.github.io/Sport-Standings-Tracker/#